yosaddis/leaderboard/README.md

 - [ ] Write plain HTML markup with minimum styling (just to make the layout) using the wireframe given.
 - [ ] Added a feature for sending and receiving data from/to the Leaderboard API.
+- [ ] Added a styling for better look and feel.

 ## 🛠 Built With <a name="built-with"></a>